03 Apr What is Easter in Russia?

 Once you have made your beautiful eggs and they dried it is time for the “egg-fight”.
 It is a 15-seconds competition: people take an egg in the hand and hit the tip of somebody else’s egg.
 If the shell stays uncracked you hit another person’s egg.
 The winner is the one who cracked all other’s eggs.

-TRADITIONAL FOOD ON EASTER DAY: PASCHA or KULICH
+TRADITIONAL FOOD: EASTER BREAD or KULICH and PASCHA

 Traditional food for Pascha includes Kulich: a big baked sweet bread made according to the special recipe and Pascha a thing made of tvorog (Russian cottage cheese), raisins and nuts.
 Both are very delicious and special.